gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 ## SCTP Restart Considerations

-SCTP Restart procedure allows an Endpoint to recover an Association when the remote Endpoint has still the TCB.
+SCTP Restart procedure allows an Endpoint to recover an Association when the remote Endpoint still has the Transmission Control Block (TCB).
 Giving the possibility to an SCTP Endpoint to perform a Restart procedure by accepting any plain chunk when the Association has been established is not permitted by this recommendation, thus